Table of Contents

 Import Data To MySQL

-As in the image we can see, we are going to import data to a database named as “cloud”.
+As in the image we can see we have import tab and select file option.
 So when we scroll down this page, we will see we have several different different formats available to upload data.

 Export Data From MySQL